Just Us Two TravelEuropean City Breaks & Faraway Destinations

 • Menu

-Our four-day guide to Sorrento, Italy
+Our four-day guide to sensational Sorrento, Italy

 We are back in Italy once again.
 After visiting Naples, we decided we wanted to explore more of the Campania region of Italy.
 During this trip would also visit Positano and the Roman town of Herculaneum.
 Here is our four-day guide to Sorrento.